JeanBaptisteServais/Jojo-detector-/README.md

 <h1>repair multiple object</h1>

-Here we recover and separate objects in a complex scene
+Here we recover and separate objects from each other in a scene like:

 <h1>positioning</h1>